Paultree/morse-code-translator/README.md

 -   Make sure to handle spaces properly (ie. there is 1 space between English words, but one space between Morse Code characters) - [ x ]

--   Bonus: Handle other characters as well - []
+-   Bonus: Handle other characters as well - [ x ]
--   Bonus: Detect if a piece of text is english or morse and translate accordingly - []
+-   Bonus: Detect if a piece of text is english or morse and translate accordingly - [ x ]

 -   Split your code between data, logic functions and dom functions - [ x ]
 -   Develop unit tests for all of your logic functions - []